 - Provide a copy of a High School Diploma or GRE degree; - Be at least of 40 years of age; - Prepare for the M.Div. program by completing four college courses with a grade of "B" or better at an accredited college or university.
-These courses must cover these areas: - English composition, - History or Philosophy, - Social Science (Psychology, Sociology, or Anthropology), - Literature (American Literature, African American Literature, Post-colonial Literature) - The completion of the NBTS certificate program and a letter of recommendation from the program's director completes the requirement for non-traditional admission; - Official transcript(s) of all undergraduate and graduate work pursued to date are required; - Complete Application Form with \$50 non- refundable application fee; - Three letters of recommendation, one of which must be a recommendation from the applicant's pastor;
+These courses must cover these areas: - English composition, - History or Philosophy, - Social Science (Psychology, Sociology, or Anthropology), - Literature (American Literature, African American Literature, Post-colonial Literature)

-- Complete a statement of purpose following the instructions on the application; - Completed background check release form and \$25 processing fee (International students are exempt); - Provide Photo ID (state issued driver's license, state identification card or Passport) to verify identity.
+- The completion of the NBTS certificate in Theological Studies or Church Leadership with a GPA of at least 3.0.; - Official transcript(s) of all undergraduate and graduate work pursued to date are required; - Complete Application Form with \$50 non- refundable application fee; - Three letters of recommendation, one of which must be a recommendation from the applicant's pastor; - Complete a statement of purpose following the instructions on the application; - Completed background check release form and \$25 processing fee (International students are exempt); - Provide Photo ID (state issued driver's license, state identification card or Passport) to verify identity.